davxiao/davidxiao-web/content/post/adding-your-own-commenting-system-to-a-static-site/index.md

 {{< figure src="facebook.jpg" title="My app registration page on facebook as an example" >}}

-DDNS(Dynamic DNS) comes in handy if you are hosting Remark42 container on cloud such as AWS EC2 or on your homelab since it allows you to update DNS A records accordingly whenever your endpoint IP changes.
+DDNS(Dynamic DNS) comes in handy whether you are hosting Remark42 container on cloud such as AWS EC2 or on your homelab, since it allows you to update DNS A records whenever your endpoint IP changes.

 {{% alert note %}}